 - Does one of the methods described above seem practical to you?

-If you answered “yes” to more than two of those questions, consider credit card consolidation.
+Consider credit card consolidation if you answered “yes” to more than two of those questions.

-Before you start the debt consolidation process, here are some tips to make sure you’re making the best choices for your specific situation.
+Before starting the debt consolidation process, here are some tips to ensure you’re making the best choices for your specific situation.

 Credit card consolidation is a positive step, but there’s more to do.
 Start with the most important point.